What is sexual assault?

 - You can call a local sexual assault or crisis line.
 You can find their numbers online or search Resources Around Me for more information.

 Remember: sexual assault is not your fault and no one has the right to touch you sexually without your permission.
-You can call Kids Help Phone 24/7 if you need to talk at 1-800-668-6868.

 Common myths about sexual assault